-To show that $G^*$ is ample, we use the induction on the number of faces of $G$ and the amalgamation procedures for COMs and ample partial cubes, see Propositions \ref{amalgamCOM} and \ref{AMPamalgam}.
+To show that $G^*$ is ample, we use induction on the number of faces of $G$ and the amalgamation procedures for COMs and ample partial cubes, see Propositions \ref{amalgamCOM} and \ref{AMPamalgam}.
 If $G$ consists of a single maximal face, then we are done by Lemma \ref{lem:UOMtoAOM}.
 Otherwise, by Proposition \ref{amalgamCOM} $\covectors$ is a COM-amalgam of two COMs $\covectors'$ and $\covectors''$ with tope graphs $G'$ and $G''$ such that (1) every facet of $G$ is a facet of $G'$ or of $G''$ and (2) their intersection $G_0=G'\cap G''$ is a the tope graph of the COM $\covectors'\cap \covectors''$.
-This implies that $G',G'',$ and $G_0$ are CUOMs: each facet of each of them is either (a) a facet of $G$, and thus is a CUOM, or (b) is a proper face of $G$, and thus is a cube.
+This implies that $G',G'',$ and $G_0$ are tope graphs of CUOMs: each facet of each of them is either (a) a facet of $G$, and thus is the tope graph of a CUOM, or (b) is a proper face of $G$, and thus is a cube.
 We call the facets of type (a) \emph{original facets} and the facets of type (b) \emph{cube facets}.